Tiffany Cromwell Australia

 2009

-- Winner – Stage, La Route de France (2.1)
+- Stage Winner – La Route de France (2.1)

-- Winner – Stage, Tour Féminin en Limousin (2.2)
+- Stage Winner – Tour Féminin en Limousin (2.2)

-In 2016, CANYON//SRAM zondacrypto made its mark at the highest level of women’s cycling, debuting in the UCI Women’s WorldTour.
-With 18 riders from 11 countries, the team is home to a diverse and ambitious group of elite time trialists, seasoned winners, and rising talents—each one a leader in the women’s peloton.
-United by a shared passion for progress, they are committed to breaking new ground, constantly challenging themselves and their competitors, and investing in the future of women’s cycling.
+CANYON//SRAM zondacrypto made its debut at the highest level of women’s cycling in 2016, entering the UCI Women’s WorldTour.
+With 16 riders from 11 countries, the team brings together a diverse mix of elite time trialists, proven winners, and rising talents, each bringing unique strengths to the squad.